nguyenquan12121/java-multiplayer-quiz-game/README.md

 You will need a copy of the OpenJFX *SDK* for your operating system.
 Download one from https://gluonhq.com/products/javafx/ -- make sure it is an SDK -- and extract the archive contents under a folder that you can easily find (preferably not in this project's folder).

-To add the JavaFX Lirabry to the project, select `File > Project Structure > Libraries`, and select `+ > Java` then add the absolute path to your extracted JavaFX folder.
+To add the JavaFX Library to the project, select `File > Project Structure > Libraries`, and select `+ > Java` then add the absolute path to your extracted JavaFX folder.

 Create an Application run configuration with
 - JDK version 16 or newer,